ORIGINS

 Supportive of existing multilateral forums

-Supporting WTO/UNFCCC, not substituting
+Supporting WTO/UNFCCC, not substituting.

 Desert solar